 Under its operational risk management framework, NSE Clearing has a defined policy to conduct a comprehensive risk assessment.
 NSE Clearing has identified the human error, system failure and internal and external touch points as the sources of Operational risks.
-The same is monitored through the operational & process audit carried out by an independent auditor on a quarterly basis in order to identify the full range of operational risks.
-The independent audit team ensures that NSE Clearing complies with the operational procedures.
-The findings of the audits are placed before the Audit Committee.
+NSE Clearing has three levels of defense: -